 I'm currently working on another biography (the subject of which is secret, for now!).
 I'm thrilled to have been awarded a Leon Levy Fellowship to research this project at the Center for the History of Collecting at the Frick Art Research Library, The Frick Collection, New York City, over the summer and fall of 2019.

 My other biographical projects include one about Founding Father Aaron Burr's exile in Europe from 1908-12; an article I wrote, derived from this research, has just been published in the Summer 2019 issue of The American Scholar.

-My most recent work includes two anthologies, both published by Algonquin Books of Chapel Hill.
+My other books include two anthologies, both published by Algonquin Books of Chapel Hill.
 In each case, I compiled and edited the volume, while also contributing the introduction and an essay of my own.

-I'm also the author of three books on design, including monographs on two famous European industrial designers, Jean Prouvé and Eileen Gray, both published in 2002 as part of Chronicle Books's Compact Design series.
-Weekend Houses, an illustrated book on which I collaborated with the photographer Mark Darley, was published by the same house in 2000.
+My earliest books were on design, including monographs on two famous European industrial designers, Jean Prouvé and Eileen Gray, (both published by Chronicle Books as part of its Compact Design series).

 Awards and Recognition

 - Leon Levy Fellowship, Center for the History of Collecting, Frick Art Reference Library, The Frick Collection / Summer - Fall 2019